 State law mandates University Academy to inform each parent, guardian, or eligible student that school officials may release "Directory Information" that may include print and electronic publications of University Academy.
-The Missouri Sunshine Law considers such information a

-"Public record" and must be released upon demand to any person who requests it.
-"Directory Information" is information not generally considered harmful and as designated by University Academy is not generally considered harmful, nor an invasion of privacy.
-University Academy designates the following items as Directory Information for students in Kindergarten through 12:
+The Missouri Sunshine Law considers such information a "Public record" and must be released upon demand to any person who requests it.
+"Directory Information" is information not generally considered harmful and as designated by University Academy designates the following items as Directory Information for students in Kindergarten through 12: